 - Do your processes need updating?

-- Is your current structural organization represented in these processes and will you consider changing the structure in support of the Digital Transformation effort?
+- Is your current structural Organization represented in these processes, and will you consider changing the structure to support the Digital Transformation effort?

 - Will a digital transformation change the way you do work?